shapeshift/cluster-launcher/README.md

 # Cluster launcher

 The cluster launcher is a pulumi package used to create an eks cluster.
-This is currently being used to deploy **[unchained's cluster](https://github.com/CroixDrinkers/unchained)**.
+This is currently being used to deploy **[unchained's cluster](https://github.com/shapeshift/unchained)**.
+Eventually it could include other cloud kubernetes providers like GKE, AKS, etc ...

 ## Dependencies